SE761Team4/jabref/jabMap/mind-map/README.md

 ## Running JabMap Locally

 To run JabMap you must first build and run JabRef from the source.
-This requires having git installed on your device, as well as having JDK 13 or higher.
+This requires you to have JDK 13 or higher installed on your device.

 Download the SE761Team4 jabref source code and open a terminal window at the jabref location.